ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 This architecture describes on-premises data center connectivity into {{site.data.keyword.cloud_notm}} Classic, with firewall services and a {{site.data.keyword.powerSys_notm}} Workspace.
 The diagram includes examples to show where workload compute instances, proxy servers, and jump servers would reside.
 The diagram contains identifying numbers indicating key components in the description.

-![Illustrates a detailed network and component architecture for a Classic Data Center solution architecture](classic-VRF.svg){: caption="Figure 1.
-Classic Data Center solution architecture" caption-side="bottom"}
+![Illustrates a detailed network and component architecture for a multi-region Classic Data Center solution architecture](cross-region-view.svg){: caption="Figure 5.
+Multi-Region View" caption-side="bottom"}
-1. Client network connectivity from on-premises using redundant {{site.data.keyword.dl_short}}s.
-2. The Gateway provides routing and security functions.
-3. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.
+1. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.
-4.  {{site.data.keyword.powerSys_notm}} Workspace, subnets, and resources
+2. Client network connectivity from on-premises using {{site.data.keyword.dl_short}}.
+3. The gateway provides routing and security functions.
+4. Virtual jump server for remote administrative access.
 5. GREa tunnel allows BYOIP to be advertised between Classic and on-premises.
 6. GREb tunnel allows BYOIP to be advertised between Classic environments in separate regions.
-7. GREc tunnel allows BYOIP to be advertised between Classic and {{site.data.keyword.powerSys_notm}} Workspace.
+7. GREc tunnel allows BYOIP to be advertised between Classic and PowerVS
-8. Virtual jump server for remote administrative access.
-9. Custom DNS virtual server
-10. Proxy Server as an intermediary between on-prem and cloud services.
-11. Private Cloud Service Endpoints (CSE) allow access to cloud services over the private network.
+8. Private Service Endpoints (SE) allow access to cloud services over the private network.
+9. Proxy Server as an intermediary between on-prem and cloud services.
-12. {{site.data.keyword.cis_short}} to enhance the security, performance, and reliability of internet-facing applications and websites.
+10. Cloud Internet Services (CIS) to enhance the security, performance, and reliability of internet-facing applications and websites.
-13. Workloads deployed in {{site.data.keyword.powerSys_notm}} Workspace and Classic infrastructure.
+11. {{site.data.keyword.vpe_full}} as an alternative to SE and Proxy server allow access to cloud services over the private network.
+12. Custom DNS resolver in Classic.
+13. DNS services on VPC as an alternative to custom DNS in classic.
+14. In region 2 - TGW1 advertises and routes local traffic between Classic, VPC, and PowerVS.
+15. In region 2 - TGW2 advertises and routes Global traffic between regions for VPC and PowerVS.
-14. {{site.data.keyword.loadbalancer_full}} provides local application load balancing.
+16. {{site.data.keyword.loadbalancer_full}} provides local application load balancing.

 ## Design scope
 {: #design-scope}